 How to record multiple Notary journal entries for a single assignment

-Updated 12-8-23 with new Illinois information.
+Updated 7-23-24.
 During a single assignment, you may be asked to notarize more than one signature or even signatures on multiple documents.
 When you record these notarizations in your journal, how many entries do you need to make?
 Also, can Notaries use ditto marks or other shortcuts when information is repeated in their journal entries?

 In this article, we answer the following questions: